• Skip to main content

 • Subscribe

-Organic Valley, the corporate behemoth that has gone to the Dark Side where raw, fresh, organic, healthgiving grassfed milk is concerned is not surprisingly the worst offender of this loophole in the USDA regulations.
+Organic Valley, the corporate behemoth that went to the Dark Side in 2010 when it banned its member farms from selling raw milk to the local community, is one of the worst offenders of this loophole in the USDA regulations.
+(1)

 According to Federal Law 7 (CFR 58.438):

-For FLUID PRODUCTS, “vat pasteurization” is defined as heating at 145 degrees Fahrenheit for at least 30 minutes; heating at 161 degrees for at least 15 seconds is called “high temperature short time pasteurization” [7 CFR 58.101].
+For FLUID PRODUCTS, “vat pasteurization” is defined as heating at 145 degrees Fahrenheit for at least 30 minutes; heating at 161 degrees for at least 15 seconds is called “high temperature short time pasteurization” [Federal Law 7 CFR 58.101].
+(3)

 What does this mean in layman’s terms?